waylandy/phosformer/README.md

 The section describes how to load Phosformer and use it for kinase-specific phosphosite predictions.
 Example code can be found in under `example.ipynb`.
 The computational notebook can be viewed using JupyterLab which is included in our environment.
 You can run it using `jupyter lab`.

-### Loading Phosformer
+### Step 1: Loading Phosformer

 The section describes how to load the model and tokenizer.
-If this is your first time running Phosformer, the model will automatically be downloaded from Hugging Face Hub and cached for subsequent uses.
+If this is your first time running Phosformer, the model will automatically be downloaded from HuggingFace Hub and cached for subsequent uses.

 ```
 import Phosformer